-GLSS 310 - Paths and Possibilities: Dialogues and Working Strategies with Glass 3 credits (4.5 hours | Studio)
+GLSS 310 - Paths and Possibilities: Dialogues and Working Strategies with Glass

 Prerequisite: GLSS 210 or GLSS 222

 In this studio-based course with a focus on hot glass, students will complete assignments that will help them transition to independent work.
 Students will begin to develop research skills geared toward concept development and synthesis.
 Projects will challenge students to develop their own working strategies relative to ideas, materials, processes, and presentation.
 Students will focus on solidifying the relationship between their concepts and studio work through experimentation, discussion and writing.
 Self-reliance and individual responsibility for safety in the glass studio will be emphasized.